Nearsoft/jobs/readme.md

 ## React Engineer

 <details><summary>Read more</summary>

   🛢

-### Requiered Skills
+### Required Skills

-* 5+ years of software development experience
+* 5+ years of Software development experience
-* 2+ years of ReactJS development
+* 2+ years of React.js development
-* Strong experience with modern and vanilla JavaScript techniques including ReactJS, Redux, and ES6/ES7 features
+* Strong experience with modern and vanilla JavaScript techniques including React.js, Redux, and ES6/ES7 features
 * Familiarity connecting to Microservices, REST APIs, GraphQL APIs, and other database-driven web applications
 * Experience with third-party libraries and APIs
 * Modern web security methodologies & familiarity with both relational databases and non-relational databases (NoSQL, Elastic Search, Time Based DB)
-* Asynchronous programming including Promises, async/await, and ES7 generators, along with state management using Redux and Observables
+* Asynchronous programming including Promises, async/await, and ES7 generators, along with state management using Redux and observables
 * Must be living in Hermosillo or willing to relocate

 ### Preferred skills & Experience

 * Server-side development (Node.js), Docker experience a plus
 * Comfort with modern git and GitHub workflows
-* Familiar with command line tools with Bash/ZSH (Linux or Mac)
+* Familiar with command line tools with Bash/ZSH (Linux or macOS)

 </details>